iconify/website/docs/articles/migration/icon-v3.md

 # Icon components migration guide

+> Important: this article is not final yet.
+> Versions of packages mentioned below are currently in beta, not yet ready for production.

 The following migration guide applies to:

 - [Iconify icon web component](/docs/iconify-icon/index.md) version 2 to 3.